-WHO IMP Definition Who experiences the effect and how

-undeserved are they in relation to the

-outcome?

-IMP Data Categories Stakeholder type, geographical boundary,

-baseline level of outcome, stakeholder

-characteristics

-HOW IMP Definition How much of the effect occurs in the time

-MUCH period?

-IMP Data Categories Scale: number of people experiencing the

-outcome (social outcomes only)

-Depth: degree of change experienced by the

-stakeholder

-Duration: time period for which the stakeholder

-experience the outcome

-WHAT IMP Definition What outcomes the enterprise is contributing

-to and how important the outcomes are to

-IMP Data Categories Outcome level in period, outcome threshold,

-SDG, importance of outcome to stakeholders

-CONTRIB IMP Definition How does the affect compare to what would

-UTION likely occur anyway?

-IMP Data Categories Depth: An enterprise's contribution to the

-depth of an outcome by factoring in the

-estimated degree of change that would have

-otherwise happened.

-Duration: An enterprise's contribution to the

-duration of an outcome by factoring in the

-estimated duration that the outcome would

-have otherwise endured.

-RISK IMP Definition Which risk factors are significant and how likely

-is it that the outcome is different from the

-IMP Data Categories The type of impact risk, typically described

-using one of 10 risk factors, evidence risk,

-external risk, execution risk, stakeholder

-participation risk, drop-off risk, unexpected

-impact risk, efficiency risk, contribution risk,

-alignment risk, and endurance risk.
+WHO IMP Definition Who experiences the effect and how undeserved a they in relation to the outcome?
+IMP Data Categories Stakeholder type, geographical boundary, basel level of outcome, stakeholder characteristics IMP Data Categories Stakeholder type, geographical boundary, basel ne iever of outcome, stakeholder characteristics HOW IMP Definition How much of the effect occurs in the time period?
+NALICH ' How much of the effect occurs in the time period?
+INTERPOLACE CALEGORIES Scale.
+Humber of people experiencing the outcome ne (social outcomes only) Depth: degree of change experienced by he stakeholder Duration: time period for which the stakehold ler experiences the outcome WHAT IMP Definition What outcomes the enterprise is contributing to a What outcomes the enterprise is contributing to and how important the outcomes are to IMP Data Categories Outcome level in period, outcome threshold, SI G, importance of outcome to stakeholders importance of outcome to stakeholders CONTRIB IMP Definition How does the affect compare to what would like How does the affect compare to what would likely UTION occur anyway? occur anyway?
+IMP Data Categories Depth: An enterprise's contribution to the depth of an outcome by factoring in the estimated degree of change that would have otherwise happened.
+Duration: An enterprise's contribution to the durat on of an outcome by factoring in the estimated durat of an outcome by factoring in the estimated duration that the outcome would have otherwise endured.
+RISK IMP Definition Which risk factors are significant and how likely is it that the outcome is different from the IMP Data Categories The type of impact risk, typically described using one of 10 risk factors, evidence risk, external risk, execut risk, stakeholder participation risk, drop-off ri risk, stakeholder participation risk, drop-off risk, unexpected impact risk, efficiency risk, contribut inexpected impact risk, efficiency risk, contribution risk, alignment risk, and endurance risk.